Geroprotectors

 Genetic studies have elucidated mechanisms that regulate aging,

-aging.
-Here, we report that ethosuximide, trimethadione, and
+delay aging.
+Here, we report that ethosuximide, trimethadione,

-activity of these compounds is related to the anticonvulsant
+the life-span-extending activity of these compounds is related

 3,3-Diethyl-2-Pyrrolidinone